newrelic/nri-jmx/README.md

 Golang is required to build the integration.
 We recommend Golang 1.11 or higher.

-After cloning this repository, go to the directory of the NGINX integration and build it:
+After cloning this repository, go to the directory of the JMX integration and build it:

 ```bash
 $ make
 ```

-The command above executes the tests for the NGINX integration and builds an executable file called `nri-jmx` under the `bin` directory.
+The command above executes the tests for the JMX integration and builds an executable file called `nri-jmx` under the `bin` directory.

 To start the integration, run `nri-jmx`: